archive-for-processing/processing-forked-libraries/README.md

 ### Setup ###
- - Set up the Stage node.
-This is to provide a fixed point that all nodes need to register their addresses and methods to upon startup, so that they can be discovered by other nodes. *TODO create stage node processing sketch.* In the meantime, I'd recommend using the zst_stage.py script from [Showtime-Python](https://github.com/Mystfit/Showtime-Python) to create a stage.
  - Import the libraries.
 ```
 import ZstProcessing.*;  // Processing specific lib
 import ZST.*;
 ```
- - Create a new node with a unique name and the address/port of the stage.
+- Create or connect to a Stage node.
+This is to provide a fixed point for letting nodes register their addresses and methods to, so that they can be discovered by other nodes.
+A stage is incredibly simple, it is just a node that has a manually specified port, rather than a remote address.
+Multiple nodes can run in the same sketch, so you can have stage node as well as any other custom nodes running side by side.
+Ideally you'll want to run the stage on a computer that is accessible by all the other nodes via a network.
 ```
+// Stage node
+Showtime stage = new Showtime("stage",6000);

+// Ordinary node connecting to a lcoal stage
 Showtime node = new Showtime("processing", "127.0.0.1:6000");
 ```
 ### Exploring the stage ###
  - Ask the stage for a list of all the nodes available.
 ```